poseidon/matchbox/Documentation/deployment.md

 ### General Linux

-Pre-build binaries are available for general Linux distributions.
+Pre-built binaries are available for general Linux distributions.

+#### Binary

 Copy the `bootcfg` static binary to an appropriate location on the host.

-#### Binary

 ```sh
 $ sudo cp bootcfg /usr/local/bin